 Second, concepts are inter-related in very systematic and highly automatized ways.
 When I say “dog”, your mind not only activates the concept dog, but also many other concepts that are closely related to it, like cat, leash, fur, etc. In contrast, when you look up a word in a dictionary, it doesn’t automatically show all definitions for related words.

 So the notion of dictionary definitions is not a good description of how concepts may exist in our minds.

 How should we then imagine how concepts live in our heads?
 A ground-breaking answer to this question came in 1957, when psychologists Charles Osgood, George Suci, and Percy Tannenbaum published an enlightening book: The measurement of meaning.
 Two radical ideas in that book were going to have an everlasting impact on the scientific study of concepts.

 First, they proposed that meaning can be measured, quantified and treated in a mathematical way.
 Still today many people frown incredulously at me when I tell them their ideas and concepts can be quantified.
 And yet we are all witnesses to it: this is precisely what Google and other tech giants do all the time.
 The reason modern search engines and automatic translation work as they do is because they quantify meaning.
-(They do this by expressing concepts as long strings of numbers, but more on this in a later blog.)
+(They do this by expressing concepts as long strings of numbers.)

 Showing that meaning is quantifiable is radical, but in and of itself it could have simply been a very practical notion, useful for computer engineers rather than those interested in understanding how concepts work in the mind.
 The second idea Osgood and colleagues introduced had more theoretical weight: Concepts form spaces.